Third campaign: 10 December 2019 – 10 January 2020. Donate here.

-To date political prisoners are being held on charges of various crimes despite the lack of evidence.
+To date political prisoners are being held on frequently false charges of various crimes, which often lack evidence.
 Many of the arrests have been made by paramilitaries in coordination with the police and under a process of media stigmatization by the pro-government media landscape.
 Despite the fact that both national and international human rights commissions have held the State, the National Police and the paramilitaries responsible for the majority of the deaths and other human rights violations that occurred during the crisis, none of these actors are being prosecuted at present.

 Under ‘Political Imprisonment in Nicaragua‘ you can learn more about the situation of political prisoners, the violations of their human rights, and the legal irregularities in their cases.
 The widespread imprisonment of protesters worsened after the passing of an ‘anti-terrorism’ law on 20 July 2018, which has a very broad definition of ‘terrorism’.
 While a controversial Amnesty law, passed on 8 June 2019, effectively pardoned most political prisoners, people continue to be persecuted and imprisoned on political grounds.
 At the moment (November 2019) there are more than 150 political prisoners still being held in Nicaragua’s prison system.

 On our blog ‘News & Prisoner Profiles‘ you can learn more about the different cases – from students and student leaders, to peasant and social movement leaders, to autoconvocados (self-convened protesters), people framed as scapegoats, and government critics.
 You can also always go directly to the blog posts by clicking on one of the blog categories all the way below.

 You can imagine that this puts a tremendous strain on families, who are often of little means and already suffer economically with the crisis and the imprisonment of their relatives (most political prisoners had economic responsibilities for their families, many have young children, and some are in bad health).
 In some cases multiple members of the same families have been imprisoned.
 As mentioned, due to the system’s rules and regulations, food and hygiene packets can only by brought to political prisoners by their family members and not by other organizations, as political prisoners are not being allowed to participate in any prison-based activities.
 As all political prisoners are held in the Chipote jail, La Modelo (men’s) or La Esperanza (women’s) penitentiaries – all of which are located in or close to Managua – this also means that some family members must travel from far to be able to make the deliveries to their imprisoned relatives.